preludeorg/test/tests/954f39fb-a418-4c10-ac65-a701b6e71183/README.md

-# Can an unsigned app serve a port on localhost?
+# Can an unsigned app serve a port?

 When an endpoint serves a port, it is signaling its readiness to start accepting traffic.
 This traffic could come from another process on the device or from a different computer across a network.
 Served ports should be known and monitored.
 A common tactic by adversaries is to serve a port and start directing command-and-control activities through it.
 It is normal for an application to serve ports on localhost - especially if a server - but the defense can ensure that only signed applications are allowed to do it.